gandhisamay/bits-wifi-logger/README.md

 # bits-wifi-logger
-Automatically connect to bits wifi without taking the hassle of entering your bits id and password everytime
+Automatically connect to bits wifi without taking the hassle of entering your bits id and password everytime.

-## Features
+## How to automate?
-1) Automatically authenticates your bits wifi on startup
-2) Credentials hidden in local device itself

-## To dos
-1) Check the current wifi status and connect to bits wifi first if not created
-2) Make the process more user friendly
+I automate it by simply adding the file to the i3 window manager on startup auto run config.
+However feel free to use it as a keybind as well or find other solutions to automate this process based on your os and distro.